All Episodes

 So the New York Times has their own issues.

-Now, by the way, in light of this front page story uh of you know, we look at the New York Times, well, they have been sued numerous times for sexism and racism and age-ism.
+Now, by the way, in light of this front page story of, you know, we look at the New York Times, well, they have been sued numerous times for sexism and racism and age-ism, the so-called paper of record.

-You know, so how you know, how did this happen?
+You know, so how, you know, how did this happen?

-Well, it's called a hit piece.
+Well, it's called a hip piece.

 It's called biased journalism.